-You would think somebody would have made it known by now that you can build muscle with this thing that costs 90 cents.
+You would think somebody would have made it known by now that you can improve performance in the gym or on the field with this thing that costs 90 cents.
 It’s true.
 In this article, we present to you 3 studies which have shown that just a couple of teaspoons of ordinary, cheap baking soda can increase your muscle tissue gains by 27%.

 You can actually purchase a whole box of baking soda for less than 90 cents.
 And it’s quite possible that it may be more effective than those supplement scams costing more 100$ lined up on the shelves at the fitness supplement shops.